Skip to main content

 1. Order Placement

-Customer places an order through the Goods mobile app.
-The app handles:
+Customer places an order through the Goods mobile app or admin dashboard.
+Orders reference:

-When an order arrives, the system analyzes each line item to determine sourcing: Decision Factors:
+When an order arrives, the allocation engine analyzes each line item: Decision Factors:

 • Retailer pricing (we track costs at each retailer)